The Role of Nurse Bees in the Hive

 This also applies to queen production.
 Queen cells in a colony that lacks a strong population of nurses and food resources tend to be smaller.

 Not an ideal situation for a hive that is producing a future queen.
-A healthy good-sized queen bee is more likely to be a productive layer of eggs.
+A healthy good-sized queen bee is more likely to be a productive layer of bee eggs.

-Each job in the colony is important.
-The different types of bees in the hive all have a part to play.
 In nature, this generally works out well and results in productive hives.
 As beekeepers, we must strive to help (but not too much) without hindering the progress of the bees.

 Leave a Reply